EsriCanada-CE/ecce-app-challenge-2021/3G-squared/README.md

 ## Introduction
 ![App Preview](img/app_preview.gif)

-A React app landing page and an ESRI story map app fused together to create an easy-to-use and informative experience for the user.
+A React app landing page and an Esri story map app fused together to create an easy-to-use and informative experience for the user.

 <!-- Table of contents (Links) -->
 ## Table of Contents